Out of many nations, a single message: Europe is united

 Their message was the same, an Alpine echo from Berlin to Paris to Vienna.

+From German Chancellor Angela Merkel: "I don't see we can change the withdrawal agreement."
+From French President Emmanuel Macron: "We cannot reopen a legal agreement."
 From Austrian Chancellor Sebastian Kurz: "There will be no new negotiation of the withdrawal agreement."

-On June 23, 2016, Britain approved a referendum to withdraw from the EU by a margin of 52-48 percent.
-Since then, May is on her third Brexit negotiator, countless new ministers, and worst of all, a botched general election she had called that left her Conservatives without a majority in Parliament.
+On June 23, 2016, Britain approved a referendum to withdraw from the EU by a margin of 52-48 per cent.
+Since then, May is on her third Brexit negotiator, countless new ministers, and, worst of all, a botched general election she had called that left her Conservatives without a majority in Parliament.

 The referendum is still dividing British political life to this day.